The following professionals lent their expertise to this article:

 More Careers to Consider

 Neonatologist: Neonatologists are specialized physicians who work with the care of newborn babies.
 They may be particularly focused on the care of infants born prematurely, or with congenital disabilities.
-Neonatologists may also help those who have just given birth, especially after a complex birth, develop an antenatal care plan.

 Toddlers and Preschoolers (Ages 1 to 5)

-This age is all about play and imagination—and high anxiety for parents trying to keep one step ahead of their curious little explorers.
+This age is all about play and imagination—and high anxiety for parents and guardians trying to keep one step ahead of their curious little explorers.
 Most healthcare professionals at this stage are charting a child’s growth and teaching them and their parents how to keep their bodies (including those new teeth!) healthy and safe.

-From crawling to hopping on one foot, toddlers and preschoolers race from one developmental milestone to the next.
 When parents and pediatricians become concerned about toddlers and preschoolers not achieving like their typically developing peers, they call in the specialized services like those of speech-language pathologists.
-Early intervention with physical or social-emotional differences can set kids up for long term success.

 Pediatric Dental Hygienist

 Role & Responsibilities: Pediatric dental hygienists protect the tiniest teeth.
 The ADA recommends baby’s first visit to the dentist is around their first birthday.
 Usually, these first visits help kids feel comfortable at the dentist and introduce them to good oral hygiene practices for home.
-Some pediatric dental hygienists work in public health, or travel to Head Start classrooms to teach kids about how to take care of their teeth.

 Earnings: $87,530